tranhelen/tranhelen/_posts/2018-02-18-buildanyhabit.md

 One of the most powerful tools at your disposal is your own mindset.
 Keep a positive head on your shoulders–celebrate your wins but don't spend too much time feeling down.
 Stay objective, identify where you faltered, and do better next time: starting a cycle of negative self-talk will _always_ lead to a worse outcome.

-If you did something today: you don't have to worry about never reaching your goal, because you will. **Consistency always trumps motivation.**
+If you did something today: you don't have to worry about never reaching your goal, because you will.

 ### Repetition